wellcodeglobal/engineering101/README.md

 #### 5. " & '
-1. `"` should be used when there is string interpolation
+1. `"` should be used when there are string interpolation
-2. `'` should be used when there just an ordinadry string without interpolation
+2. `'` should be used when there are just an ordinary string without interpolation